Aerating / Oxygenating Wort

 - Pure oxygen based oxygenation system with tank and diffusion stone

 - Milwaukee MW600 dissolved oxygen meter

-Most brewers realize that once fermentation is complete beer contact with oxygen must be limited to maximize shelf life and avoid having the beer turn stale, giving it a cardboard like taste.
-This is especially true with hop forward beers where any contact with oxygen can rob the beer of the delicate hop flavours and aromas, rendering it lifeless.
+Most brewers realize that once fermentation is complete beer contact with oxygen must be limited to maximize shelf life and avoid having the beer turn stale.
+This is especially true with hop forward beers where any contact with oxygen can rob the beer of bright hop flavours and aromas, rendering it lifeless and dull.

 During the long and vigorous boil most of the oxygen that was dissolved into the wort solution will have been driven off which, based on the comment above, we would assume is a good thing.
 Unfortunately, to properly ferment wort and turn the sugars into alcohol creating the beer we know and love, yeast needs oxygen.
 Because of this there is one (and only one) point in the brewing process where oxygen contact is allowed and actually desirable: After the wort has been boiled and chilled down to fermentation temperature, ready for the yeast to be pitched.

 This oxygen is used by the yeast for sterol synthesis which helps keep the cell walls pliant, an important aspect to cell growth and overall cell health.
 Without an adequate supply of sterols, yeast cells characteristically display low viability and poor performance in fermentation.
 Stuck or stalled fermentations, long fermentation times, slow fermentation starts which are prone to infection, under attenuated beers, yeast stress, and off-flavours are often the result of too little oxygen.
 Lowered yeast viability with each subsequent generation may also occur (important for brewers that like to reuse yeast).